joakibj/tswrdb/docs/DOCUMENTATION.md

 * ``le.idx``: The index file.
 Contains data about how data is arranged in the NN.rdbdata files.
 * ``RDBHashIndex``: Presumed to contain the valid files for the current patch version.

 The ``.rdbdata`` files are organized like a large disk image, with ``le.idx`` as the index file.
 It stores index entries, with a reference to a data entry, grouped by RdbType.
 Each index entry in ``ie.idx`` has a corresponding data entry in one of the ``.rdbdata`` files.
-The index entries belonging to an RdbType can be spread out on any of the ``.rdbdata`` files, however.
+The index entries belonging to an RdbType can be spread out on any of the ``.rdbdata`` files.

 [Back to overview](#overview)